 Goal 5: Growth - Meet the current and future demands of our changing community through partnerships, infrastructure, resources, and continuous improvement Objective 5B Timeframe: End of Fourth Quarter of 2024 Assigned: Fire Chief Ken Watkins Objective Critical Tasks Performance Measurement Define and commit to Comprehensive Expansion Plan.
 Identify capital needs - facilities, vehicles, and equipment.
 Admin has created a needs list after 2B passed.
 Operating capital plan includes the facilities, vehicles, and equipment.
 Internal vehicle tracking replacement list.
 Replacement vehicle is in fleets budget, but all new (1 st) purchase are in our budget.
 Data can be used to show needs of vehicles particularly ambulances in service.
 Create staffing plan and trigger points to plan and adjust for growth.
 Completed after 2B was passed.
 Chief Hendricks is creating the staffing plan and the growth plan to send out to department.
+2022- Chiefs developed 3-year staffing plan with an org.
+Chart.
 Develop improved methods for data gathering analysis and dissemination.
-More time for improvement Identify and secure funding for expansion plan needs.
+More time for improvement 2023- Department produces annual data guide for CPSE accreditation, analysis as needed and as requested by project managers.
+There is no current KPIs established by the department to align with monitoring or achieving progress toward goals unrelated to accreditation.
+Identify and secure funding for expansion plan needs.
 First Responder Tax helped but need for other area of improvements.
 Fire Impact Fees 1/2022 for building new capital (apparatus and stations) which is how Station 9 will be funded. \$300 per dwelling unit.
 Construct facilities to improve current distribution and concentration of emergency responses resources.
 Stations that are being built 6-9.
 Review plan as part of the accreditation Standard of Cover process.
 Standards of Cover has been completed and the expansion plan is included.
 The Standards of Cover has also been published on the department's website for the community to access.

-Goal 5: Growth - Meet the current and future demands of our changing community through partnerships, infrastructure, resources, and continuous improvement Objective 5C Timeframe: End of Fourth Quarter of 2024 Assigned: Fire Chief Ken Watkins Objective Critical Tasks Performance Measurement Improve partnership opportunities with County Fire Agencies.
+Goal 5: Growth - Meet the current and future demands of our changing community through partnerships, infrastructure, resources, and continuous improvement Objective 5C Timeframe: End of Fourth Quarter of 2024 Assigned: Fire Chief Ken Watkins Objective Critical Tasks Performance

+Measurement Improve partnership opportunities with County Fire Agencies.
 Evaluate current agency partnerships for effectiveness and increased opportunity.
-The agency is currently working on an automatic aid agreement with Clifton Fire Protection District for the area around station 8.
+2022- The agency is completed an automatic aid agreement with Clifton Fire Protection District for the area around station 8.
+2023- Chief Watkins working to prepare memo for council on status of partnerships.
 Leverage regional partnerships to enhance the effectiveness and efficiency of all services provided.
 Partnership with DFPC, CMU and Mesa County has created the Fire Training Center.
 Partnership with School District 51 to land for new Fire Station 3.
 Developing partnership with CMU for Fire Science Program.
 Create new agency partnerships where a mutually beneficial goal can be identified.
 Not accomplished in this review period.
 Improve interoperability, communications, and training with mutual aid departments.
-Department has conducted joint training with mutual aid departments and is on a common radio channel for interoperability
+Department has conducted joint training with mutual aid departments and is on a common radio channel for interoperability.